TherminDev/HuntAKiller/Cases/BlairWitch/Ep5.md

 - Felt safe in there

 #### Note 6
-- Groaning sounds from before heard, this time multiple
+- Groaning sounds from before heard, surrounded by them
 - They're scratching at the front door
 - They hate the light
 - Saw a mention of the breaker room, going to flood the place with light